-During the 2013 season Shaver led the team to an overall record of 18-14.
+During the 2013 season Shaver guided the team to an overall record of 18-14.
 The team got off to a blistering start in the ACCAC with a 6-0 record to start conference play.
 Two athletes from the 2013 squad earned All-Conference honors.
 Sophomore outside hitter Casey Johnson was voted to the All-ACCAC 2nd team (and All-Region 1 first team) and freshman middle blocker Braxton Fenter was voted to the All-ACCAC honorable mention team.

 Prior to Yavapai, Shaver spent the past 7 years as head coach at NCAA DII Indiana University of Pennsylvania.
 There he guided the Crimson Hawks to 20-win seasons in 2 of the last three years.

 His best season at IUP came in 2010, when the Crimson Hawks finished with a record of 21-11 and a trip to the NCAA tournament for the second time during his time there.